DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/metrics/playback.md

 Currently, the playback feature is limited in the following ways:

 - Simulations must be fully completed before they can be played back.
+Simulations that are stopped before they complete will generate a corrupt recording that will break if you try to play it back.
 - Playback frame rate is limited to prevent performance issues and may cause playback to appear choppy.
-- Simulation playback is not able to be saved or exported in any way, meaning that once the simulation is closed, the playback is lost.
-- Playback recordings have a low max memory constraint, meaning that simulations with a large number of agents or long durations may lead to memory issues which can cause the simulation to crash.
 - Only agents are recorded in the playback, meaning metrics changing over time (such as the number of agents processed by a waypoint at that point in time) are not recorded and cannot be viewed changing over time.
+- Level layout changes are not recorded.
+If you record a simulation, then change the level layout, then play back the recording, the level layout will not change back to what it was when the recording was made.
+To get around this, you can duplicate the level and make changes to the duplicate, then record the simulation on the duplicate level.
+Just keep in mind that recordings will only work on the level they were recorded on.

 All of the above limitations can be overcome by further development.